 Before recommending radiofrequency perforator ablation, your doctor will require a medical exam and diagnostic ultrasound evaluation.
 This helps determine whether the procedure is appropriate for your care.

 Am I a Candidate?

 Perforator ablation is ideal for those diagnosed with chronic venous insufficiency due to poorly functioning perforator veins.

 With this condition, poor circulation leads to blood flow pooling in the legs, which can increase pressure in the leg veins and lead to symptoms such as:

 Perforator ablation may be right for you if you are living with venous insufficiency.
 Consult with our team today to learn more about this option for your venous health.

 At Texas Endovascular, we are committed to your vascular health.

 If you are living with venous insufficiency or another vascular problem, we are here to help mitigate symptoms and restore vein health.

 We offer a wide range of minimally invasive treatment options, including radiofrequency perforator ablation, to help improve your vascular health and function.

-Schedule an appointment today in one of our Houston area offices to learn more about this outpatient procedure and determine if it’s right for you.
+Schedule an appointment today in one of our Houston and Dallas area offices to learn more about this outpatient procedure and determine if it’s right for you.